-- Weapons.
-The scholar used, exhibited, or possessed any of the following while on School property or while attending a School-sponsored or School-related activity on or off School property: - a.
-An illegal knife (5 1⁄2 inch blade or larger); - b.
-A club; or - c.
-A prohibited weapon. - 2.
+- 1. Prohibited Weapons.
+The scholar used, exhibited, or possessed any prohibited weapon while on school property or while attending a school-sponsored or school-related activity on or off school property.
+See page 29 for the definition of Prohibited Weapons. - 2.
 Violent Conduct.
 The scholar engaged in conduct that could be punishable as one of the following offenses within the Texas Penal Code, regardless of location:

 - a.
 Aggravated assault, sexual assault, aggravated sexual assault, arson, murder, capital murder, criminal attempt to commit murder or capital murder, indecency with a child, aggravated kidnapping, aggravated robbery, manslaughter, criminally negligent homicide, or continuous sexual abuse of a child or children; - b.
-Assault against another scholar, an employee, or a volunteer of the School; - c.
+Assault against another scholar, an employee, or a volunteer of the school; - c.
 The intentional spread of, or threat to spread, an infectious disease; - d.
 Deadly conduct; - e.
 A Title V felony under the Penal Code. - 3.
 Disruptions.
 The scholar engaged in conduct that could be punishable as one of the following offenses within the Texas Penal Code, regardless of location: - a.
-False alarm or report, or a terroristic threat involving a public School; - b.
+False alarm or report, or a terroristic threat involving a public school; - b.
 Intentional false reports regarding the transmission or presence of an infectious disease; - c.
 An offense related to an abusable volatile chemical; - d.
-Breach of computer security if the conduct involves accessing a computer network, or computer system owned by or operated on behalf of a public School and the scholar knowingly alters, damages, or deletes School district property or information or commits a breach of any other computer, computer network, or computer system; - e.
+Breach of computer security if the conduct involves accessing a computer network, or computer system owned by or operated on behalf of a public school and the scholar knowingly alters, damages, or deletes school property or information or commits a breach of any other computer, computer network, or computer system; - e.
 Criminal mischief if the conduct is punishable as a felony; - f.
 Public lewdness or indecent exposure. - 4.
 Drugs and Alcohol.
 The scholar engaged in conduct that could be punishable as one of the following offenses within the Texas Penal Code: - a.
-On School property, at School-sponsored or School-related event, or within 300 feet of School property: - i.
-Sells, gives, or delivers to another person or possesses, uses, or is under the influence of any amount of marijuana, dangerous drug, or alcoholic beverage. - b.
+On school property, at school-sponsored or school-related event, or within 300 feet of school property: - Sells, gives, or delivers to another person or possesses, uses, or is under the influence of any amount of marijuana, dangerous drug, or alcoholic beverage. - b.
 Regardless of location: - i.
 Sells, gives, delivers to another person or possesses or uses or is under the influence of marijuana or a dangerous drug, as defined by the Health and Safety Code, if the conduct is punishable as a felony. - ii.
-Sells, gives, delivers to another person an alcoholic beverage, as defined by the Alcoholic Beverage Code, commits a serious act or offense while under the influence of alcohol or possesses, uses, or is under the influence of an alcoholic beverage, and the conduct is punishable as a felony. - 5.
+Sells, gives, delivers to another person an alcoholic beverage, as defined by the Alcoholic Beverage Code, commits a serious act or offense while under the influence of alcohol or possesses, uses, or is under the influence of an alcoholic beverage, and the conduct is punish- able as a felony. - 5.
 Intimate Visual Material.
-A scholar, regardless of location, engages in conduct that involves intimate visual material and could be punishable as a misdemeanor or felony. - 6.
+A scholar, regardless of location, engages in conduct that involves intimate visual material and could be punishable as a misdemeanor or felony.
+(See page 29 for a definition of Intimate Visual Material.) - 6.
 Certain Bullying Behavior.
 A scholar may be expelled if he or she: - a.
 Engages in bullying that encourages a scholar to commit or attempt to commit suicide; - b.
 Incites violence against a scholar through group bullying; or - c.
 Releases or threatens to release intimate visual material of a minor or a scholar who is 18 years of age or older without the scholar's consent. - 7.
 Other.
-The scholar, while on campus or at a School-sponsored or School-related event, on or off campus: - a.
+The scholar, while on campus or at a school-sponsored or school-related event, on or off campus: - a.
 Engages in conduct that could be punishable as a felony;